 The Adverse Effects of Poor IAQ

-The effects of unhealthy air in our homes, schools and commercial buildings has a number of adverse effects on our health.
+The effects of unhealthy air in our homes, schools, and commercial buildings have several adverse effects on our health.

 - Allergies, asthma, coughs and headaches